DevMeh/tidyverse/Readme.md

 geom_line() connects all the observations within the data frame.
 Note in order to plot lines we have to specify the number of groups within a dataframe , or the column whose discrete values will determine the number of groups.
 In the example below the column which contrains country codes (‘Code’) will determine grouping since each line is for a single value of ‘Code’

 #### Step 3

+Other arguments to determine the overall look of the visualiation